Thaspeeha/MiniCart/README.md

 ## 📌 Author Notes

-This project was built for a learning experience to fully improve and implement complexity in full stack frontend devlopments.
+This project was built for a learning experience to fully improve and implement complexity in full stack frontend developments.

 ## License 📝